-One distinctive benefit of VENICE is the CBK-3610XS Extension Kit, often referred to as Rialto, which allows the camera head to be separated from the body by up to 18 ft using a cable.
-Champetier found it particularly useful for pivotal scenes such as the stage show, and confined spaces such as a child’s room or on the boat in a storm.
+One distinctive benefit of VENICE is the CBK-3610XS Extension Kit, often referred to as Rialto, which allows the camera head to be separated from the body by up to 5.5m using a cable.
+Champetier found it particularly useful for pivotal scenes such as the stage show and confined spaces such as a child’s room or on the boat in a storm.

 Over the course of the production, CBK-3610XS was only used four or five times, but “it was very important to know it was possible,” Champetier says.

-Looking back on such a wildly creative shoot, it isn’t easy to pick a favorite scene, but the first day stood out for both.
+Looking back on such a wildly creative shoot it isn’t easy to pick a favourite scene, but the first day stood out for both.

-“It was, an enormous day,” Tabarin recalls.
-“There was, Adam [Driver], the kid, a lot of extras, we were in the theater, there was live music, we were backstage, upstage…”
+“It was, an enormous day,” Tabarin recalls, “There was, Adam [Driver], the kid, a lot of extras, we were in the theatre, there was live music, we were backstage, upstage…”

-There were four cameras, two VENICE cameras, and a pair of Alpha 7S IIIs.
-This opening scene was shot in 4K X-OCN ST, which was standard for most of the movie, although 6K was used for some scenes at the pool.
+There were four cameras, two VENICE cameras and a pair of Alpha 7S III.
+This opening scene was shot in 4K X-OCN ST – which was standard for most of the movie, although 6K was used for some scenes at the pool.

 “We had a very clever crew,” Champetier says, “but not a huge Hollywood crew.
-It was Inès and I, another focus puller, and then trainees.
-And this first day was the first performance of Annette.
+It was Inès, I, another focus puller, and then trainees.
+And this first day, was the first performance of Annette.
 When she’s appearing in the darkness.
 A little white dot in the darkness.